 • Place refried beans in a saucepan and warm over MEDIUM-LOW heat.

 • Add the remaining 1 tablespoon olive oil to a 12-inch non-stick pan and place over MEDIUM heat.
-Add veggie mixture and saute for 2 to 3 minutes, or until just barely fork tender, and then add frozen corn and Taco Seasoning Mix.
+Add veggie mixture and sauté for 2 to 3 minutes, or until just barely fork tender, and then add frozen corn and Taco Seasoning Mix.
 Add chicken and cook, stirring, just until chicken is warmed through and veggies are fork tender.
-Squeeze lime juice from 1/2 a lime into pan, remove from heat and toss.
+Squeeze lime juice from ½ a lime into the pan, remove from heat and toss.
 Set aside.

 • Place 4 corn tortillas on each baking sheet, offsetting them so they don't touch.
 Add vegetable oil to a small dish.
 Use pastry brush to lightly coat both sides of tortillas with vegetable oil.
 Bake in preheated oven for 5 minutes then flip the tortillas and bake for another 3 to 4 minutes or until golden brown and toasted.
 Don't be tempted to cook too long.
 Tortillas will continue to crisp up a bit after they come out of the oven.